FAQ / Troubleshooting

 - Check

-to find long transactions or sessions referencing the MV. - Consider retry logic, stagger refresh schedules, or switch to swap if appropriate.
+pg_stat_activityto find long transactions or sessions referencing the MV. - Consider retry logic, stagger refresh schedules, or switch to swap if appropriate.

 Swap refresh